Continuum Robot State Estimation with Actuation Uncertainty: Parallel Continuum Robots

-To enforce the overall wrench balance between the rods and the platform, we again use the adjoint wrench transport on each rod tip and sum to zero at $\brm{T}_p$ (orange factor in Figure \ref{fig:parallel_robot_sim}):
+To enforce the overall wrench balance between the rods and the platform, we again use the adjoint wrench transport on each of the six rod tips and sum to zero at $\brm{T}_p$:

-Finally, to incorporate noisy actuator measurements, we place vertical displacement measurement factors the base of each rod:
+Finally, to incorporate linear actuation, we place vertical position displacement factors at the base of each rod:

-We optimize the overall parallel robot factor in Figure \ref{fig:parallel_robot_sim}, in a similar way as before in Section \ref{sec:map_estimation}.
+We optimize the overall parallel robot factor graph in Fig.~\ref{fig:parallel_robot_sim}, in a similar way as before in Section \ref{sec:map_estimation}.